beenotung/better-sqlite3-proxy/README.md

 Tips: You can use for-of loop instead of array.forEach(fn) if you may terminate the loop early

 Tips: You can use filter(partial) instead of array.filter(fn) if possible for better performance

+Tips: You can use update(array,id,partial) instead of Object.assign(row,partial) to update multiple columns in batch

 Pro Tips: If you need complex query that can be expressed in sql, use prepared statement will have fastest runtime performance.